 (j) Other Eligible Support and Other Posted Support.

+(i) “Value” with respect to Other Eligible Support and Other Posted Support means:

+with respect to cash, the face value of cash

-(i) “Value” with respect to Other Eligible Support and Other Posted Support means: The Valuation Percentage times the stated amount then available under the Letter of Credit to be unconditionally drawn by the Secured Party.
+with respect to Other Eligible Support or Other Posted Support in the form of a Letter fo Credit (as defined below), the amount then available to be drawn by the Secured Party, provided that the Value of the Letter of Credit shall be zero (USD 0) from and after the occurrence of a Letter of Credit Default (as defined in Exhibit A).

 (ii) “Transfer” with respect to Other Eligible Support and Other Posted Support means: For purposes of Paragraph 3(a), delivery of the Letter of Credit by the Pledgor to the Secured Party at the address specified in this Annex or delivery of an executed amendment to such Letter of Credit (extending the term or increasing the amount available to the Secured Party thereunder) by the Pledgor to the Secured Party at the address specified in this Annex; and for purposes of Paragraph 3(b), return of the Letter of Credit by the Secured Party to the Pledgor, at the address specified in this Annex, or delivery of an executed amendment to the Letter of Credit in form and substance satisfactory to the Pledgor, reducing the amount available to the Secured Party thereunder by the Pledgor to the Secured Party at the address specified in this Annex.

-(iii) All Other Eligible Support and Other Posted Support consisting of Letters of Credit shall be issued and maintained in accordance with the provisions set forth in Exhibit A and Schedule 1 attached hereto.
+(iii) All Other Eligible Support and Other Posted Support consisting of Letters of Credit shall be issued and maintained in accordance with the provisions set forth in Exhibit A and Schedule 1 attached hereto or as otherwise agreed between the parties.

 (k) Demands and Notices.